 Many thanks for being here.

-A word of caution: The contents of this Guide do not constitute advice or treatment of psychological ailment or disturbance.
-This Guide attempts to report as accurately as possible, what is already known in the scientific literature.
-Editors are expensive and errors may exist, so please, always refer to the source material.
+A word of caution: The Optimal Human Performance Guide does not constitute advice or treatment of psychological ailment or disturbance.
+Rather, this Guide attempts to report as accurately as possible, what is already known in the scientific literature about human performance.
+Editors are expensive and errors may exist, so please, always refer to the quoted source material.
 Where you might be suffering the effect of a psychological ailment, always consult with a registered professional psychologist or psychoanalyst.